Townsend's solitaire: Voice

 Its song consists of loud, melodious flute-like rising and falling phrases with "low, husky notes interspersed but no distinct pattern" and "a slightly mechanical quality."
 The call is a squeaky eeek or "clear, soft whistle heeh".

 Nesting

+They nest on the ground in hollows under banks or crevices about roots of trees or fallen stumps, making a large, loosely constructed pile of weeds and trash, hollowed and lined with rootlets.
 The nest resembles that of other solitaires: a cup of fine plant material on or close to the ground.
 Townsend's solitaire usually lays three or four eggs that are grayish-white with brown dots or splotches concentrated at the larger end.

 Etymology

 The name of this bird commemorates the ornithologist John Kirk Townsend.